ZupIT/horusec/CONTRIBUTING.md

 ### **First contribution**
 Contributing to a new feature is only allowed in the [**main repository**](https://github.com/ZupIT/horusec).

-Before contributing to this repository, please discuss the changes you wish to make via email or [**forum**](https://forum.zup.com.br/c/en/horusec/14).
+Before contributing to this repository, please discuss the changes you wish to make via e-mail or [**forum**](https://forum.zup.com.br/c/en/horusec/14).

 ### **Add new feature, bugfixing or improvement**
 If you want to add an improvement, a new feature or bugfix, follow the steps to contribute: